| An Essay on

 economic theory which provides appropriate models only for the study of branches

+¾ statistical entities which have no representational meaning.
 A controversy thus emerged from 1951 to 1955 between those in

 favour of a depiction founded on a sectoral breakdown and those who wanted a